Travel Tips: Get Organized For Family Vacations

 Pack for children day-by-day.
 For easiest travel with kids, use large zipper food storage bags to pack a complete outfit for a single day.
 Tuck dirty clothing into the same bags at day's end.

-Forget what mother told you, and pack your oldest underthings!
+Take and Toss.
+Forget what mother told you, and pack your oldest underthings when you travel.
 Collect worn-out socks and underwear throughout the year.
 When traveling, wear and toss.
 You'll lighten the load and make room for souvenirs as you go.

 Plan for T-shirts.
 Family vacations mean t-shirts, t-shirts, t-shirts.
 Deliberately under-pack, knowing you'll add these garments along the way.